Project Structure

 users.repository.ts # Interface + DI token

-inmemory-users.repository.ts # Default implementation
+in-memory-users.repository.ts # Default implementation (in-memory)

 dtos/